kartoza/osgs/sphinx/source/installation/wireguard_vpn.md

 ### Server Networking and Firewall Configuration

-**Note:** Only complete this section if you want to support VPN client to client communications instead of just client to server comms.
+**Note:** Only do this for cases when you want to support peer to peer access in the VPN.
+In normal circumstances it is better to have an architecture where peers can talk to the server only and not to each other.

 This section copied from https://linuxize.com/post/how-to-set-up-wireguard-vpn-on-ubuntu-20-04/#server-networking-and-firewall-configuration